 Meanwhile, our Re-Informed series allows artists and producers to give an insight to their work and how it explores the Mayflower story - without shying away from its challenging history.

-The short film will play here on the Mayflower 400 UK website and on our Facebook page here at 5pm UK time and 11am EST on Saturday.
+Watch the short film here on the Mayflower 400 UK website and on our Facebook page here at 5pm UK time and 12 noon EST time on Saturday 16 January.

 This short film in our My Mayflower digital series explores the story of Mayflower Reflections, a virtual reality experience that immerses audiences in the story of the momentous journey and explores the contemporary parallels with the early voyagers.

 The latest film in our My Mayflower series tells the story of Warwick Charlton, the man behind the remarkable Mayflower II project in 1957 - a monumentous feat of construction, planning and engineering.